Ruben54213/Test/README.md

 ## Prerequisites
 - **Git:** To clone the repository.
-- **Python 3.7 or higher:** Required for running the setup and the SQK interpreter (make sure python is included in PATH).
+- **Python 3.7 or higher:** Required for running the setup and the SQUIRKLANG interpreter (make sure python is included in PATH).

 ## Installation via Repository
 1. **Clone the Repository:** Clone the repository with all required files for the installer.